MeryemJaaidan/kernel_methods_challenge/README.md

 ```

 - The results are saved in the `results` folder.
-- The code for the methods is in the `methods` folder.
+- The code for the methods is in the `src/methods` folder.
 - The code for the data is in the `data` folder.
-- The code for the kernels is in the `kernels` folder.
-- The code for the utils is in the `utils` folder.
+- The code for the utils is in the `src/utils` folder.

 # Running the code